qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 1. `/start` - all Telegram bots should have this command.
 It is the starting point of work with bot.
 2. `/progress` - here we will send the passed time.

 We can put these methods directly to `src/lib/messenger.js`, but one of the points of this post, its show how to create a scalable bot.
-These methods will check which command is сame:
+These methods will check which command has сome:

 {% highlight javascript %}
 /* src/lib/inputParser.js */